warpdotdev/docs/features/sessions/session-restoration.md

 ## How to access it

 * Session Restoration comes enabled by default in Warp.

+{% hint style="info" %}
+On Linux, opening windows at a specific position is not supported in Wayland.
+{% endhint %}

 * You can disable Session Restoration by going to `Settings > Features`, then toggling off `Restore windows, tabs, and panes on startup`.&#x20;

 {% hint style="warning" %}